WGBH-MLA/AAPB2/app/views/exhibits/after-the-fire/7-annotated-list-of-events.md

 #### 2020, George Floyd and BLM Protests

 Following the death of George Floyd on May 25, 2020, after Minneapolis police officer Derek Chauvin kneeled on his neck for over nine minutes, protests began in Minneapolis and soon spread across the country and around the world.
 In response to this incident of police brutality, the police precinct in Minneapolis was set ablaze, police cars were set on fire in Los Angeles and Atlanta, and in many other cities, there was looting, vandalism, and violence.
-According to Time, “The protests have triggered civic unrest in America at a scale not seen since the assassination of Martin Luther King Jr. in 1968.”
+According to *Time*, “The protests have triggered civic unrest in America at a scale not seen since the assassination of Martin Luther King Jr. in 1968.”
 George Floyd’s death and the subsequent protests led to widespread calls for police reform and defunding.[<sup>27</sup>](/exhibits/after-the-fire/notes#27)

 - **May 26, 2020**
     - ["I Can't Breathe"](https://americanarchive.org/catalog/cpb-aacip-0c155ba0792?start=624&end=1185)